Mise à jour: 28 Sep 2023

 The components of the Earth System at and below the land and ocean surface that are frozen, including snow cover, glaciers, ice sheets, ice shelves, icebergs, sea ice, lake ice, river ice, permafrost and seasonally frozen ground.
 See also Climate system.

 Glaciers in Switzerland lost half their volume between 1931 and 2016 and another 12% between 2016 and 2021.
-This ice loss was described in a study published in the scientific journal The Cryosphere in August by a team of researchers from ETH Zurich and the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL).
+This ice loss was described in a study published in the scientific journal The Cryosphere in August 2022 by a team of researchers from ETH Zurich and the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL).
+The World Meteorological Organization 2022 State of Climate Report, signals that between 2021 and 2022, an additional 6% of glacier ice volume was lost.

 The climate system, the cryosphere, and the hydrological system are deeply intertwined.
 For example, changes in air temperature cause glaciers to melt, directly affecting streamflow during the summer months.
 In addition, the related consequences for the ecosystem and human society.